-- i) Three brownfield sites at Pegasus in Oulton Broad, Utilities Site in Norwich and Hedera House in Thurne as detailed in the site allocation section of this Local Plan. - ii) In relation to windfall, those areas with development boundaries as detailed in policy PODM33. - iii) Other areas which meet the requirements as set out in policies PODM36 (dwellings for rural enterprises) and PODM38 (replacement dwellings). - d) Protecting European Sites
+- i) Three brownfield sites at Pegasus in Oulton Broad, Utilities Site in Norwich and Hedera House in Thurne as detailed in the site allocation section of this Local Plan. - ii) In relation to windfall, those areas with development boundaries as detailed in policy x. - iii) Other areas which meet the requirements as set out in policies x, x, and x.